OACColombia/FaunalRecoveryCode/README.md

 # FaunalRecoveryCode
-Code of the analysis and figures for the manuscript submitted to GEB "Faunal Recovery in tropical secondary forest" This code was created by Orlando Acevedo-Charry, based in several "bloggers" and resource online.
+Code of the analysis and figures for the manuscript submitted to GEB "Faunal Recovery in tropical secondary forest" This code was created by Orlando Acevedo-Charry, based in several "bloggers" and resource online, and with the encouragment of Zuania Colon and advise of Mitch Aide.
 Thank you so much!!
 There are 12 scripts for different analysis-figures.
-Follow each script, within each script there is included the packages used.
+Follow each script, for each script there is included the packages used.
+Have fun!